Battle, East Sussex: Landmarks

+Tourism

+Tourism in Battle is centered on the town's association with the Battle of Hastings.
+Battle forms part of 1066 Country, the destination brand used to promote the eastern part of East Sussex.
+Its 2024–27 business plan identifies Battle as one of the area's principal settlements and describes Battle Abbey and battlefield as a major heritage attraction and a central part of the destination's historical identity.

+The abbey and battlefield are managed as a visitor attraction by English Heritage.
+The site includes the battlefield, abbey ruins, medieval gatehouse, a visitor center and exhibitions.
+English Heritage also stages a Battle of Hastings re-enactment at the site, involving Norman and Saxon living-history displays and a recreation of the battle.

+Other visitor attractions include the Battle Museum of Local History, beside the Almonry, whose displays cover the local area from prehistoric and Roman finds to the town's industrial and modern history.
+The museum and the adjoining Almonry gardens are free to enter.

+Battle lies on the 31-mile 1066 Country Walk, which runs from Pevensey Castle through Battle and Winchelsea to Rye.
+On the outskirts of the town, Battle Great Wood is managed by Forestry England for recreation and provides woodland access for walking and horse riding.

 Transport

 Battle is linked to Hastings and London by the A2100 and A21.

 Battle railway station lies on the Hastings Line, north of Crowhurst and south of Robertsbridge.
 It is managed by, and the services are provided by, Southeastern.
 It was designed by William Tess and is a fine example of Victorian Gothic revival architecture; it has been listed as Grade 2 by Historic England.

 There was once a station called Mountfield Halt between Battle and Robertsbridge, but this closed on 6 October 1969.

 Popular culture

 The immediate area was home to notable twentieth-century authors, including Sheila Kaye-Smith and Elizabeth Jane Howard, and is featured in their books.
 In the first half of the last century Marriott Edgar (who came to live and to die at Battle) was well known for his witty verses, particularly in association with Stanley Holloway.
 In Anthony Burgess' novel Earthly Powers, Battle is the hometown of its main character, Kenneth Toomey, where Toomey's father has a dental surgery.

 Battle is referenced in songs by the alternative rock band Keane, as several of the members grew up in the town.
 In the song "Sovereign Light Cafe" from the album Strangeland, Powdermill Lane and the battlegrounds are mentioned.
 "Snowed Under" names Manser's Shaw; "Somewhere Only We Know" does not mention it, but is widely believed to refer to it too.

 British and Irish Lion Granville Coghlan was born in Battle and later became a schoolmaster.